polymode/polymode/docs/concepts.md

 [multi-mode.el](http://www.loveshack.ukfsn.org/emacs/multi-mode.el) gets full
 credit for this idea.

+By _sibling buffers_ we mean base or indirect buffers which are shared with the current buffer.

 ## Terminology

   - _**span**_ is a contiguous and functionally homogeneous region of text of the